luccahuguet/cool_rust/README.md

 analyzer that respects hidden files and .gitignore rules - basically if tree and du had a baby. (fun fact: the binary that was called erdtree is now called et because
 I suggested so to the author on reddit)
 - [ouch](https://github.com/ouch-org/ouch) - It's a CLI tool for compressing and decompressing for various formats.
 Easy to use.
 Fast.
 Great error message feedback.
 No runtime dependencies required (for Linux x86_64).
 Accessibility mode.
 Shell completions and man pages.
-Written in rust🦀!
 - [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal, a neofecth for git projects.
 Will count lines of code and separe per language!
 - [bottom](https://github.com/ClementTsang/bottom) - Yet another cross-platform graphical process/system monitor
 - [procs](https://github.com/dalance/procs) - procs is a replacement for ps written in Rust